secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 | Attended On-demand              | Watched/consumed the presentation materials post-event on-demand                      | Yes      |

 #### Webcast
-Any webcast that is held by GitLab or a sponsored webcast with a partner.
+Any webcast that is held by GitLab.
 This is tracked as an *online* Bizible channel.

 | Member Status                   | Definition                                                                            | Success  |
 |:--------------------------------|:--------------------------------------------------------------------------------------|:---------|